Paratrooper leads Islamic group at U.S. Army Garrison Italy

 |0

-This work, Paratrooper leads Islamic group at U.S. Army Garrison Italy [Image 3 of 3], by Stefanie Mosley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Paratrooper leads Islamic group at U.S. Army Garrison Italy, by Stefanie Mosley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT